tofunmiabegunrin/NANO-706/README.md

 # A short project on machine learning classifier and Yolov5 image detection

-Project Title: Machine Learning Classifier Code
+# Machine Learning Classifier Code
 This code compares the performance of three different machine learning classifiers: Random Forest, Logistic Regression, and a Multi-layer Perceptron (MLP) Neural Network on a supervised learning task.

 Iris, a publicly available dataset was used for this project and downloaded and processed through the ucilmrepo as shown below.